-The deals available on 0% balance transfer cards got better – longer and cheaper – throughout 2016.
-Now in February 2017 you can get a 43 month deal if you pay a hefty fee or you can get a 26 month deal with no fee at all.
-If you have a good credit rating, there has never been a better time to refinance that expensive credit card debt.
+If you have a good credit rating, there has never been a better time to refinance expensive credit card debt.
+The deals available on 0% balance transfer cards keep getting better – longer and cheaper.
+Now, in March 2017, you can get a 43 month deal if you pay a hefty fee or you can get a 28 month deal with no fee at all!

-In contrast,there are now a lot fewer cash back offers than at the start of 2016 and the amount of cash back paid on the remaining cards is lower.
+In contrast,there are now a lot fewer cash back offers than 18 months ago and the amount of cash back paid on the remaining cards is lower.